plotto/epd565/process.md

 I've created a GUI for it.

 1. Some basic color manipulators:
     1. Saturation
     1. Brightness
     1. Contrast
     1. R/G/B channel scalars
 1. Sliders for positioning the crop
 1. The ability to opt-out of one or more of the e-ink colors.
     1. this allows for B/W output
 1. Preview windows
     1. Original Image
     1. that image re-colored to expected e-ink colors
-  1. that image dithered ("What we expect to see")
+    1. that image dithered and cropped ("What we expect to see")
     1. the false color output file for the e-ink screen ("what the machine will see")

 ![gui](./img/interface.png)
 ![reduced](./img/reducedpalette.png)